ntf/yahoofinance-api/README.md

 # This project will port the original Yahoo Finance api and migrate it to Kotlin.
 Reason: The origina api is missing some introday quotes, and Kotlin is a much better Java with aggressive development.
 The project will borrow ideas from the Python finance API to support AI's high-speed requirements, especially in Spark.

+# Why not Python?
+Speed. while Python can be improved in many ways, Spark obviously wins in performance when dealing with big data load.

 # Finance Quotes API for Yahoo Finance (Java)